Our independent reviews and recommendations are funded in part by affiliate commissions, at no extra cost to our readers. Click to Learn More

 There’s only one winner here: Shopify.

-Shopify isn’t the best value for money provider on the market but, compared to Lightspeed, it seems like a bit of a bargain.
+Shopify POS isn’t the best value for money provider on the market but, compared to Lightspeed, it seems like a bit of a bargain.
 The fact that you can get full ecommerce and a strong POS platform for just $29 per month with the Shopify Lite plan is good enough for us.

 However, there might be a better POS solution for your business outside of Shopify and Lightspeed.
 To find the perfect fit for your business, you can check out our POS pricing comparison tool.